mozilla/libdweb/Readme.md

 })()
 ```

-> **Note:** Attempt to mount a URL that user has not previously granted access to will fail without even prompting a user.
+> **Note:** Attempting to mount a URL that user has not previously granted access to will fail without even prompting a user.

-FileSystem API has many other functions available you can follow the links for detailed API interface definitions of [`browser.FileSystem`][] and [`browser.File`][]
+FileSystem API has many other functions available.
+You can follow the links for detailed API interface definitions of [`browser.FileSystem`][] and [`browser.File`][]

 You can try demo WebExtension that provides a [REPL][] in the sidebar exposing all of the FileSystem API, which you can run in [Firefox Nightly][] via following command